Table of Contents

 But as companies strive to be more competitive, efficient, and profitable, these growing and disparate data sources can become increasingly problematic.

 You’ll often end up with huge amounts of data, split across different locations, apps, and formats.
-Which combined with rapidly increasing regulatory pressure, can create more problems than it solves.
+This, combined with rapidly increasing regulatory pressure, can create more problems than it solves.

 The solution isn’t to create yet another way to store data, but to find a way to bring all of this data together in a manageable way.